Optum/runiac/README.md

 ### Running Locally

 Terrascale is only executed locally via it's unit tests.
-To execute Gaia child projects locally, one would need to build this container first.
+To execute Terrascale child projects locally, one would need to build this container first.

 ```bash
 $ DOCKER_BUILDKIT=1 docker build -t terrascale .